boazbk/tcs/lec_17_model_rand.md

 * _What reason do we have to believe that pseudorandom generators with non-trivial parameters exist?_

-* _Even if they do exist, why would such generators be useful to derandomize randomized algorithms?_ After all, [prgdef](){.ref} does not involve RNAND-TM or RNAND<< programs, but rather deterministic NAND-CIRC programs with no randomness and no loops.
+* _Even if they do exist, why would such generators be useful to derandomize randomized algorithms?_ After all, [prgdef](){.ref} does not involve RNAND-TM or RNAND-RAM programs, but rather deterministic NAND-CIRC programs with no randomness and no loops.

 We will now (partially) answer both questions.
 For the first question, let us come clean and confess we do not know how to _prove_ that interesting pseudorandom generators exist.